maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

   and `BUCKET_SIZE >= PARALLELISM`.
 (Possibly remove `BUCKET_SIZE`.)
 * The `add_node` and `want_to_add` methods are modified so that we always add/want a node if its bucket does not yet have `BUCKET_SIZE` entries.
+* Don't automatically drop nodes from the routing table when adding new ones.
 * The `target_nodes` function is modified (and used in routing accordingly) so that only the source node of a message sends `PARALLELISM` copies of it.
 * Apart from that, each node relays every copy of the message that it receives,